open-mmlab/mmagic/docs/en/migration/optimizers.md

 To automate this process MMGeneration implement `GenOptimWrapperContructor`.
 And you should specify this constructor in your config is you want to train GAN model.

-The config for the 0.x and main versions are shown below:
+The config for the 0.x and 1.x versions are shown below:

 <table class="docutils">
 <thead>
   <tr>
     <th> 0.x Version </th>
-    <th> main Version </th>
+    <th> 1.x Version </th>
 <tbody>
 <tr>
 <td valign="top">